3liz/qgis-gobs-plugin/docs/processing/README.md

 The G-Obs administrator must have created the needed spatial layer beforehand by addind the required items in the related database tables: gobs.actor_category, gobs.actor and gobs.spatial_layer.
 * Target spatial layer: choose one of the spatial layers available in G-Obs database
+* Source actor: choose the actor among the pre-defined list of actors
-* Source data layer: choose the QGIS vector layer containing the spatial data you want to import into the chosen spatial layer.
+* Source data: choose the QGIS vector layer containing the spatial data you want to import into the chosen spatial layer.
 * Unique identifier: choose the field containing the unique ID.
 It can be an integer or a text field, but must be unique.
 * Unique label: choose the text field containing the unique label of the layer feature.
 You could use the QGIS field calculator to create one if needed.
 * Start of validity: choose the field with the start timestamp of validity for each feature.
 Leave empty if all the features share the same date/time and manually enter the value in the next input.
 This field content must respect the ISO format.
 For example 2020-05-01 10:50:30 or 2020-01-01
 * Start of validity for all features Specify the start timestamp of validity for all the objects in the spatial layer.
 This value must respect the ISO format.
 For example 2020-05-01 10:50:30 or 2020-01-01
 * End of validity: choose the field with the end timestamp of validity for each feature.
 Leave empty if all the features share the same date/time and manually enter the value in the next input.
 This field content must respect the ISO format.
 For example 2020-05-01 10:50:30 or 2020-01-01
 * End of validity for all features Specify the end timestamp of validity for all the objects in the spatial layer.
 This value must respect the ISO format.
 For example 2020-05-01 10:50:30 or 2020-01-01
+* SQL Filter You can specify a valid SQL filter to restrict the data from the source to be imported.
+For example : hiker = 'Al'

 ![algo_id](./gobs-import_spatial_layer_data.png)